NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 }

-And this is how it would look after:
+And this is how it looks after:

 1